LegitCirtuitz/rblxcauth/docs/index.md

 ```
 !!! info
     Remember to put the If Statement inside of the CAuth Function then in the ``mastere`` `if` statement.

+!!! danger
+    Be careful when modifying the Client Code!
+Always check if the code you are running is safe.